Cal-theDevGirl/Chess-JS/README.md

-# chess-ai
+# chess-JS
-A chess engine by someone who doesn't know how to play chess.
+A Versitile Chess AI engine that is coded in JavaScript

 ## About
-chess-ai is a simple chess AI in JavaScript.
+chess-JS is a simple chess AI in JavaScript.

 The primary concern of chess-ai is the decision-making part of the application.
 All functionality outside the scope of the AI are implemented using external libraries:
 - Chessboard GUI: Using the chessboard.js API